Elder Abuse Guide For Law Enforcement | Recognizing Abusers

 WHO ARE ABUSERS?

-- Abusers may be: Spouse, Child, Other Family Member, Nurse, Nursing Assistant, Physician, Neighbor, Friend, Attorney, or Bank Employee
+Abusers may be: a Spouse, Child, Other Family Member, Nurse, Nursing Assistant, Physician, Neighbor, Friend, Attorney, or Bank Employee.

 - Approximately 50% of perpetrators had been using drugs or alcohol when the abuse occurred